 A resolution in writing, signed by all the Directors entitled to vote on that resolution at a meeting of Directors or committee of Directors, is as valid as if it had been passed at a meeting of Directors or committee of Directors.

-A retiring Director shall remain in office until the dissolution or adjournment of the meeting at which their retirement is accepted and their successor is elected.
+A retiring Director shall remain in office until the dissolution or adjournment of the meeting at which their retirement is accepted or their successor can be elected.

 The Board may appoint such agents and engage such employees as it shall deem necessary from time to time and such persons shall have such authority and shall perform such duties as shall be prescribed by the Board at the time of such appointment.